chrisdavies/reduxr-scoped-reducer/readme.md

 ```

-It responds to `user_` actions.
-Instead of having to type `user_` over and
-over, we can instead scope the reducer as shown below:
+This reducer only responds to `user_` actions.
+Instead of having to type `user_` over and over, we can instead scope the reducer as shown below:

 ```js
 // user-reducer.js